dhanush893/SD_MOVIE_ADDA-website-/README.md

 ## Key Features

-- **💸 Free and Open-Source**: CINEXTMA is completely free to use and the source code is available for anyone to explore, contribute, and build upon.
+- **💸 Free and Open-Source**: SD_MOVIE_ADDA is completely free to use and the source code is available for anyone to explore, contribute, and build upon.
 - **🌗 Light and Dark Mode**: The application supports both light and dark modes, providing a customizable viewing experience that adapts to user preferences.
 - **🧭 Discover Content**: Users can browse through various content categories, such as popular, trending, and upcoming, to discover new movies and TV shows to enjoy.
 - **🔎 Powerful Search**: The search functionality allows users to easily find specific titles, actors, or genres, making it a breeze to locate the content they're interested in.